sagarafr/exodus/README.md

 To migrate an instance between 2 projects you **must** have OpenStack credentials.

-This shell can detect OpenStack authentication from the environment.
-First of all, download the openrc.sh file corresponding to the region of the instance to migrate.
-Then source this openrc.sh file.
+* Source openrc file with the following command : `source openrc.sh`

-After that you can launch the shell with the following command : `python3 main.py`
+* Launch the shell with the following command : `python3 main.py`
+* You have already a connection if the credentials in openrc file are valid and see "You are connected to URL as USERNAME" in the first line
+* You can create a new connection with the following command : `connection`
+  * Enter password, because it's token is in alpha
+  * Enter your authentication url
+  * Enter your OpenStack username
+  * Enter your OpenStack password
+  * Enter your OpenStack tenant id

-If your credentials are correct you have something like that appear : `Connected with You are connected to URL as USER` with URL the authentication URL and USER the OpenStack user.
+* If the connection is successful you must see : "You are connected to URL as USERNAME"

-If you don't have this line at the beginning of the shell, don't worried, you can make a connection with the command `connection` Then the shell ask you some information like if you want a OpenStack token authentication (beta) or a password authentication.

-For the password authentication, you **must** have :
-* The authentication url
-* OpenStack Username
-* User domain name (keep this by default by pressing enter)
-* OpenStack Password
-* Tenant id, if your authentication is in v2

-After that you can use the command `migration` to make the migration.
-To use the migration command do like this :
-`migration URL_SRC USER_SRC REGION_SRC URL_DEST USER_DEST REGION_DEST INSTANCE_NAME`
-with in order the authentication url source, the OpenStack user source, the region name source, the authentication url destination, the OpenStack user destination, the region name destination and the instance name to migrate
+* Now, the connection are setup, you can launch the following command : ` migration URL_SOURCE USER_SOURCE REGION_NAME_SOURCE URL_DESTINATION USER_DESTINATION
+REGION_NAME_DESTINATION INSTANCE_NAME`

 **Caution** :
 * If you have in the region name source multiple instance with the